DemonWayne/true-equ-true/README.md

 # true-equ-true
-Best lib to compare true and true
+Best lib to compare true with true